DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - Optimus: Refers to https://github.com/MolecularCartography/Optimus

+NB: make sure to add the bioactivity value for each sample.
+Alternatively used any other quantitative variable instead.

 ### Step 2 - Jupyter:
-- Upload the Jupyter notebook Bioactive_molecular_networks_MZmine2.ipynb or Bioactive_molecular_networks_Optimus.ipynb in your Jupyter environment.
+- Upload the Jupyter notebook Bioactive_molecular_networks_v1.0.ipynb in your Jupyter environment.
-- In Jupyter, add your input file features_quantification_matrix_edited_bioactivity.csv in the same folder.
+- Add your MZmine or Optimus input file (features_quantification_matrix_edited_bioactivity.csv) in the notebook folder.
-- In your Jupyter environment, open the Bioactive_molecular_networks.ipynb Jupyter notebook.
+- In your Jupyter environment, open the Bioactive_molecular_networks_v1.0.ipynb Jupyter notebook.
+- Specify the path to the input table.
+If you used an MZmine output table, start at cell 1.
+If you use an Optimus output table, skip cells 1-3 and start directly at cell 4.
-- Run the Jupyter workflow by clicking in menu Cell/Run All, and wait for the notebook to process (should be less than 30 sec).
+- Run the Jupyter notebook by clicking in menu Cell/Run All, and wait for the notebook to process (should be less than 30 sec).
+Informations are provided as comments in each cells.
 - Download the output file features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv

 ### Step 3 - GNPS and Cytoscape